A Survey on Bayesian Deep Learning: Probabilistic Graphical Models

 \subsection{Models}

-There are essentially two types of PGM, directed PGM (also known as Bayesian networks) and undirected PGM (also known as Markov random fields).
+There are essentially two types of PGM, directed PGM (also known as Bayesian networks) and undirected PGM (also known as Markov random fields)~\cite{PRML}.
 In this survey we mainly focus on directed PGM\footnote{For convenience, PGM stands for directed PGM in this survey unless specified otherwise.}.
 For details on undirected PGM, readers are referred to \cite{PRML}.

-A classic example of PGM would be latent Dirichlet allocation (LDA), which is used as a topic model to analyze the generation of words and topics in documents.
+A classic example of PGM would be latent Dirichlet allocation (LDA), which is used as a topic model to analyze the generation of words and topics in documents~\cite{LDA}.
 Usually PGM comes with a graphical representation of the model and a generative process to depict the story of how the random variables are generated step by step.
-Figure \ref{fig:lda} shows the graphical model for LDA and the corresponding generative process is as follows: \begin{itemize} \item For each document $j$ ($j=1,2,\dots,J$), \begin{enumerate} \item Draw topic proportions $\theta_j\sim\mbox{Dirichlet}(\alpha)$. \item For each word $w_{jn}$ of item~(paper) $\w_j$, \begin{enumerate} \item Draw topic assignment $z_{jn}\sim\mbox{Mult}(\theta_j)$. \item Draw word $w_{jn}\sim\mbox{Mult}(\beta_{z_{jn}})$. \end{enumerate} \end{enumerate} \end{itemize}
+Figure \ref{fig:lda} shows the graphical model for LDA and the corresponding generative process is as follows: \begin{itemize} \item For each document $j$ ($j=1,2,\dots,J$), \begin{enumerate} \item Draw topic proportions $\theta_j\sim\mbox{Dirichlet}(\alpha)$. \item For each word $w_{jn}$ of item~(document) $\w_j$, \begin{enumerate} \item Draw topic assignment $z_{jn}\sim\mbox{Mult}(\theta_j)$. \item Draw word $w_{jn}\sim\mbox{Mult}(\beta_{z_{jn}})$. \end{enumerate} \end{enumerate} \end{itemize}

-The generative process above gives the story of how the random variables are generated.
+The generative process above provides the story of how the random variables are generated.
 In the graphical model in Figure \ref{fig:lda}, the shaded node denotes observed variables while the others are latent variables ($\tha$ and $\z$) or parameters ($\alpha$ and $\beta$).
-As we can see, once the model is defined, learning algorithms can be applied to automatically learn the latent variables and parameters.
+Once the model is defined, learning algorithms can be applied to automatically learn the latent variables and parameters.

-Due to its Bayesian nature, PGM like LDA is easy to extend to incorporate other information or to perform other tasks.
-For example, after LDA, different variants of topic models based on it have been proposed. \cite{DTM,cDTM} are proposed to incorporate temporal information and \cite{CTM} extends LDA by assuming correlations among topics. \cite{onlineLDA} extends LDA from the batch mode to the online setting, making it possible to process large datasets.
-On recommender systems, \cite{CTR} extends LDA to incorporate rating information and make recommendations.
+Due to its Bayesian nature, PGM such as LDA is easy to extend to incorporate other information or to perform other tasks.
+For example, following LDA, different variants of topic models have been proposed. \cite{DTM,cDTM} are proposed to incorporate temporal information, and \cite{CTM} extends LDA by assuming correlations among topics. \cite{onlineLDA} extends LDA from the batch mode to the online setting, making it possible to process large datasets.
+On recommender systems, collaborative topic regression (CTR)~\cite{CTR} extends LDA to incorporate rating information and make recommendations.
 This model is then further extended to incorporate social information \cite{CTR-SMF,CTRSR,RCTR}.